sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-rest-api/cp-mobile-dev-kit-rest-api.md

   - How to create a mobile project in SAP Build Lobby
   - How to configure a Mobile Services application in SAP Business Application Studio via Storyboard
   - How to configure a REST endpoint as a destination in Mobile Services application
-  - How to define a REST endpoint as a destination in Cloud Foundry
   - How to create a MDK Service file pointing to REST endpoint destination
   - How to use `RestService SendRequest` Action to make directly call to `Petstore` API